 Derek Merrin is serving his fourth term after being appointed in 2016.
 He represents the 42nd District, which includes the southwestern portion of Lucas County.

 In the 134th General Assembly, Merrin served as the Chairman of the House Ways and Means Committee.
 He is a strong advocate for lower taxes, simplifying the tax code, and promoting transparency.
 He previously served as Chairman of the House Health Committee where he advocated for policies to reduce healthcare costs, promote price transparency, and ensure better patient access through fewer regulations.

-He successfully repealed the sales tax on prescription eyewear effective July 1, 2019 saving taxpayers $30 million annually (HB116).
-Furthermore, he successfully championed the repeal of Financial Institution Tax on Small Business Investment Companies (HB 592).
-He prevailed in his pursuit of the Epinephrine Accessibility Act (HB 101), the Down Syndrome Non-Discrimination Act (HB 214), and eased the process for homeowners to challenge their property value (HB 118).
+He successfully repealed the sales tax on prescription eyewear saving taxpayers $45 million annually (HB116) and repealed the Financial Institution Tax on Small Business Investment Companies (HB 592).
+He prevailed in his pursuit of the Epinephrine Accessibility Act (HB 101) and the Down Syndrome Non-Discrimination Act (HB 214).
+He also simplified the process for homeowners to challenge their property value (HB 118).
 Additionally, in 2019, Merrin’s Fuel Tax Transparency Act requiring stickers on fuel pumps displaying the state and federal fuel taxes became law through the Transportation Budget (HB 62).

 In 2020, Merrin successfully sponsored the Anthony Dia Act (760) making it easier for children and spouses of law enforcement and military service members killed in the line of duty to access college tuition waivers.
 He also won a victory to expand the Forever Buckeye Program (HB 371) to ensure those earning a GED in Ohio had the same access to in-state tuition benefits that other students had when moving back to Ohio.
 Furthermore, his Theft Victims’ Restitution Act (HB 66) made it easier for victims of theft to recover restitution for accounting costs incurred when determining their financial losses.